Debt limit talks in standstill as Republicans, White House face 'real differences'

 “Look, we can’t be spending more money next year,” McCarthy said at the Capitol.
 "We have to spend less than we spent the year before.
 It’s pretty easy.”

-But McCarthy is facing a hard-right flank of Freedom Caucus and other Republican lawmakers that almost certain to oppose any deal with the White House.
+But McCarthy faces pressures from his hard-right flank to cut the strongest deal possible for Republicans, and he risks a threat to his leadership as speaker if he fails to deliver.
+Many House Republicans are unlikely to accept any deal with the White House.

-The internal political dynamics confronting the embattled McCarthy leaves the Democrats skeptical of giving away too much to the Republicans that drives away the Democratic support they will need to pass any compromise through the Congress.
+The internal political dynamics confronting the embattled McCarthy leaves the Democrats skeptical of giving away too much to the Republicans and driving off the Democratic support they will need to pass any compromise through Congress.

 Experts have warned that even the threat of a debt default would send shockwaves through the economy.